Valencia Food Tour – Best Local Food & Restaurants

 The History of Valencia’s Food Culture

-Valencia’s culinary identity is thousands of years in the making, shaped by wave after wave of civilizations that passed through this fertile corner of the Iberian Peninsula.
-The Romans recognized the agricultural potential of the region early, cultivating wheat, olives, and grapes along the coastal plains.
-But it was the Moorish occupation, lasting from 711 to 1238, that truly transformed Valencian cooking into something extraordinary.
+Valencia’s culinary identity didn’t happen overnight.
+It’s been thousands of years in the making, shaped by every civilization that passed through this fertile corner of the Iberian Peninsula.
+The Romans saw the agricultural potential early — wheat, olives, grapes along the coastal plains.
+But it was the Moorish occupation, from 711 to 1238, that genuinely changed what Valencians cook and eat.

-The Moors introduced sophisticated irrigation systems to the surrounding wetlands known as the Albufera, converting the marshy landscape into productive rice paddies that still operate today.
-They also brought almonds, citrus fruits, saffron, and sugar cane, ingredients that remain central to Valencian cuisine over eight centuries later.
-Rice, in particular, became the cornerstone of local cooking, and Valencia became the rice capital of Europe long before paella ever appeared on a menu.
+The Moors built sophisticated irrigation systems throughout the wetlands around what’s now the Albufera, turning marshy, difficult land into productive rice paddies that still operate today.
+They brought almonds, citrus, saffron, and sugar cane — ingredients that remain absolutely central to Valencian cuisine over eight centuries later.
+Rice became the cornerstone of everything, and Valencia was the rice capital of Europe long before paella showed up on any menu.

-After the Christian Reconquest in the 13th century, Valencian cuisine began to absorb new influences while retaining its Moorish agricultural heritage.
-The city grew wealthy through trade, and its markets became legendary gathering points for merchants, farmers, and cooks.
-The famous Mercat Central, though its current stunning building dates to the early 20th century, traces its trading roots back to the medieval period when vendors gathered near the old city walls.
+After the Christian Reconquest in the 13th century, the city grew wealthy through trade.
+Markets became legendary gathering points for farmers, merchants, and cooks.
+The Mercat Central, whose current building dates to the early 20th century, traces its roots back to the medieval period when vendors clustered near the old city walls.
+The trading culture never really left — walk through on a Tuesday morning and you’ll feel it immediately.

-Paella as we know it today emerged in the rice-farming communities surrounding the Albufera lagoon during the 18th and 19th centuries.
-Farmers would cook rice over open fires using whatever was available locally — rabbit, chicken, green beans, and snails.
-This humble, practical dish gradually spread throughout the city and eventually the world, becoming Spain’s most recognized culinary export.
-Valencians will tell you, with great passion and not a little pride, that the paella mixta loaded with seafood served in tourist traps worldwide bears little resemblance to their beloved original.
+Paella as we know it emerged from the rice-farming communities around the Albufera lagoon in the 18th and 19th centuries.
+Farmers cooked rice over open fires using whatever was close at hand — rabbit, chicken, green beans, snails.
+Practical, economical, and genuinely delicious.
+It spread through the city, then through the country, then around the world.
+Valencians will tell you, with real passion and considerable irritation, that the seafood-loaded paella mixta churned out in tourist restaurants worldwide has almost nothing in common with what they actually make at home.

 Must-Try Foods in Valencia